 Perhaps the most notorious sibling of bees and wasps, the yellow jacket is highly aggressive in defending its nest.
 They can be useful for controlling other insect species, but aren’t a very welcome sight in your backyard.

-Their defensive nature and ability to sting multiple times make them one of the least desirable type of stinging insect to have around.
-Note that in some countries, the yellow jacket is referred to as a wasp, although it is neither a wasp or hornet.
+Their defensive nature and ability to deliver multiple painful stings make them one of the least desirable type of stinging insect to have around.
+Note that in some countries, the yellow jacket is referred to as a wasp, although it’s technically neither a wasp or hornet.

 Stinging Insect Threat/Benefit Chart